NASA-AMMOS/MMGIS/docs/pages/Tools/Identifier/Identifier.md

 # Identifier

 Mouse over to query underlying datasets.
-This will read the raw values from a georeferenced dataset, which can be any bitdepth (8,16,32).
+This will read the raw values from a geo-referenced dataset, which can be any bit-depth (8,16,32).
 You can set up multiple file to return values from.

 ### Raw Variables